rbribeiro/tbrw/README.md

 ## Getting help

-To get get, you can call
+To get help, you can call

 ```r
 ?tbrw